nicholaskajoh/alphacoder.xyz/content/blog/scale-an-app-horizontally-using-a-load-balancer.md

 DigitalOcean
 ------------

-DigitalOcean is a popular cloud computing platform loved for it’s simplicity and pocket-friendly pricing.
+DigitalOcean is a popular cloud computing platform loved for its simplicity and pocket-friendly pricing.
 We’ll be using their VMs/servers (which they call Droplets) to run the _hits_ app.

 You’ll need to create an account on [digitalocean.com](https://m.do.co/c/e38dd092b1ad) to get started.
 Droplets start at $5 per month but coupons abound.
 You can use my referral link and get $10 free: [https://m.do.co/c/e38dd092b1ad](https://m.do.co/c/e38dd092b1ad).
 More coupons here: [https://gist.github.com/dexbyte/fb13e994ad180ce86c654cae1ce7d14f](https://gist.github.com/dexbyte/fb13e994ad180ce86c654cae1ce7d14f).